sayevsky/godis/README.md

 Type `./godis -h` to get list of parameters.

-When godis is started we can store and retrieve some data.
+When godis is started it can store and retrieve some data.
 We can use golang client or `telnet` as example.

+For more information and examples of telnet commands to godis visit [wiki](https://github.com/sayevsky/godis/wiki)